-Alternative investments are the assets other than the traditional investment types, such as stocks, cash, and bonds.
+Alternative investments are assets other than the traditional investment types, such as stocks, cash, and bonds.
 An alternative investment differs from traditional investments on the basis of complexity, liquidity, regulations, and mode of fund management.
-Some examples of alternative investments are Private Equity, Hedge Funds, Estate and Commodities.
-Investment in wine, art, and rare coins are also an example of such an investment.
+Some examples of alternative investments are Private Equity, Hedge Funds, Estate, and Commodities.
+Investment in wine, art and rare coins are also an example of such an investment.

-Since alternative investments are complex and are relatively riskier, they are usually done by institutional investors or high-net-worth individual.
+Since alternative investments are complex and are relatively riskier, they are usually done by institutional investors or high-net-worth individuals.

 Alternative Investment – Features